justinmeiners/efficient-programming-with-components/10_binary_counter.md

     An **overflow** is when the last adder has a non-zero carry.

-[^ryan]: When I first learned about this algorithm, I showed a friend
+[^hint-for-counter]: If you are unfamiliar with assocativity or the
+    algorithm is a bit unclear, don't worry.
+    Working through a few concrete applications will help, such as one of the exercises here.
+    The next lesson also goes through one.

+    It also took me a while to understand the first time seeing it.
-    and he immediately had the idea to use it for merge sort, without any hint this was possible!
+    However, after sharing it with my genius friend [Ryan](https://github.com/rpendleton) he immediately wrote a version of merge sort, without any suggestion that was possible!

 [^errors]: Numerical floating point calculation
     is a subtle subject, but the basic issue Alex is